NikitaIT/NikitaIT/CV.md

 **Front-end Architecture**

-- Compliance with boundaries of reuse of packages between domains
+- Compliance with the boundaries of reuse of packages between domains
 - Reducing the number of open connections to the backend
 - First page load time optimization
 - Offline support